 Credit Applications & Diminishing Returns

-When it comes to applying for credit with less than excellent scores, when you’re declined for a card stop applying.
+When it comes to applying for credit with less than excellent scores, when you’re declined for a card stop applying unless you have found the best credit cards for no credit.
 I know it is enticing to try to apply for something else, and see if you get it.
 And then if you don’t get that card, you feel the tug to apply for just one more card, to see if maybe an approval will slip through there.

 The Law of Diminishing Returns states that: Once you’ve received a decline from a card issuer–the more you apply the less likely your chances of being approved will be, and the lower your score will continue to fall.